rackerlabs/technical-blog/content/blog/2022/2022-03-09-migrate-database-using-cross-platform-incremental-backups-with-transportable-tablespace/index.md

 ---

-The transportable tablespace feature enables to move a set of applications from one Oracle database to another desired Oracle database.
+The transportable tablespace feature enables the user to move a set of applications from one Oracle database to another desired Oracle database.

 <!--more-->